Rafael Benítez: 2006–08 Confrontation with new owners

 Liverpool made a good start to the 2007–08 season, topping the Premier League table for the first time under Benítez, after a comprehensive 6–0 win over Derby County.
-Despite this, poor results in the Champions League and a disagreement over future transfers lead to a public falling-out with the club's owners, which played out in the media at the end of November.
+Despite this, poor results in the Champions League and a disagreement over future transfers led to a public falling-out with the club's owners, which played out in the media at the end of November.
 It was suggested that Benítez's position was now under serious threat.
 The resulting coverage resulted in a show of support by fans in support of Benítez which culminated in a fans' march in support of Benítez ahead of the critical Champions League home tie with Porto, which they won 4–1.
 It later emerged that Jürgen Klinsmann had been offered Benítez's job before eventually accepting the post of Bayern Munich manager.
 Such a revelation damaged Benítez's relations with the Americans, with constant rumours linking the Spaniard with a move back to Real Madrid.
 Benítez, however, said that his future was at Liverpool and appointed Sammy Lee as his new assistant to replace his long-time right-hand man, Pako Ayestarán, who quit after a reported disagreement.

-Benítez was unable to win any trophies as Liverpool's domestic campaign falter in the winter months – including a shock FA Cup exit at home to Barnsley, with his side losing to Chelsea in the Champions League semi-finals.
+Benítez was unable to win any trophies as Liverpool's domestic campaign falter in the middle of the season – including a shock FA Cup exit at home to Barnsley, and losing to Chelsea in the Champions League semi-finals.
 Despite the lack of silverware, the main talking points were off the pitch, with Benítez in the middle of a power struggle with the Liverpool board.